mebusy/notes/dev_notes/blender_low_poly.md

     - alt P : clear parant , or disconnect bone
 - symmetrize Armature
     - search `symmetrize`
+    - if you named your bone as `xxx.L` , then the symmetrized bone will be names as `xxx.R`
 - one thing is very useful to do is
     - in edit mode, select all bones, and CTRL-N , select 'View axis'
     - ![](../imgs/blender_bone_2.png)